Title

 The amendment to Republic Act No. 8508 converts the Municipality of Antipolo into the City of Antipolo, dividing it into two districts and establishing the composition of the Sangguniang Panlungsod, while also addressing boundary disputes and repealing inconsistent laws.

-The Sangguniang Panlungsod consists of the city vice mayor as presiding officer; sixteen regular sanggunian members elected by district (eight from the First District and eight from the Second District); the president of the city chapter of the liga ng mga barangay; the president of the panlungsod na pederasyon ng mga sangguniang kabataan; and sectoral representatives.
+The city vice mayor as presiding officer, the president of the city chapter of the Liga ng mga Barangay, the president of the panlungsod na pederasyon ng mga Sangguniang Kabataan, and sectoral representatives.

-The two legislative districts shall take effect starting from the next national elections to be held after the effectivity of RA No. 9232.
+They commence at the next national elections to be held after the effectivity of the Act.

-The two elective members of the Sangguniang Panlalawigan of Rizal shall be elected by legislative district, with each district of Antipolo entitled to one representative.
+It states that the two (2) elective members provided under Section 54 of RA 8508 (as amended by RA 9047) shall be elected by legislative district, with each district of Antipolo entitled to one (1) representative to the Sangguniang Panlalawigan of Rizal.

-All laws, executive orders, regulations, or parts thereof inconsistent with the provisions of RA No. 9232 are repealed or modified accordingly.
+Any laws, executive orders, regulations, or parts thereof inconsistent with RA 9232 are repealed or modified accordingly.

-RA No. 9232 took effect fifteen (15) days after its publication in at least two newspapers of general circulation in the Philippines.
-It was approved on December 22, 2003.
+Fifteen (15) days after its publication in at least two (2) newspapers of general circulation in the Philippines.

 Analyze Cases Smarter, Faster